Button to go to home page. Button to go to research paper information. Link to handouts. Link to worksheets. Link to tutorials. Link to Projects

 Always include a subject line with your e-mail message because messages without subject lines are often deleted.
 When writing your subject line, you need to balance brevity and clarity.
 For example, “Help” is too brief, while “Help needed on Assignment 3” is better.

 It is a good idea to begin your subject line with the course number.
-For example, if you have enrolled in Professor Harris’ film class, you could begin your subject line with “ENG 200.”
+For example, if you have enrolled in my film class, you should begin your subject line with "ENG 200."

 Sign Your E-mail